Yarmuk, an epicentre of Syria's bloody conflict

 Years of crippling siege and bombardment by the regime of President Bashar al-Assad, whose presidential compound is visible from the camp, had already sent tens of thousands of them into a second exile.

-Yarmuk is one of the closest spots to central Damascus to have been controlled by IS.
+Yarmuk is one of the closest spots to central Damascus to have been controlled by IS and the deal brokered in recent days to secure IS's exit handed the government full control of the capital and its outskirts for the first time since 2012.

-Most of them are former members of Al-Qaeda's Syrian ex-affiliate Al-Nusra Front, but IS fighters also include Palestinian refugees who joined when the Islamists took over much of the camp in 2015.
+Most of them were former members of Al-Qaeda's Syrian ex-affiliate Al-Nusra Front, but IS fighters there also included Palestinian refugees who joined when the Islamists took over much of the camp in 2015.

-According to the Britain-based Observatory, the Syrian army is leading the battle, with Russian officers supervising and Palestinian militias contributing hundreds of foot soldiers.
+According to the Britain-based Observatory, the Syrian army led the battle, with Russian officers supervising and Palestinian militias contributing hundreds of foot soldiers.

-IS jihadists have posted several grisly pictures on their social media accounts purportedly showing regime or allied fighters they beheaded.
+IS jihadists posted several grisly pictures on their social media accounts purportedly showing regime or allied fighters they beheaded during the operation, which the Observatory said also left more than 250 pro-regime fighters dead.

 - Iconic picture -